Vitamin B12 for Vegans

-- Nerve Damage: Vitamin B12 deficiency has the potential to cause irreversible nerve damage 5.
+- Nerve Damage: Vitamin B12 deficiency has the potential to cause irreversible, permanent nerve damage 5.
 Vitamin B12 is needed to produce myelin which acts as an insulator for nerve cells.
 Without myelin, nerves don’t function properly (and the nerve cell can then die) 5.

 Signs and Symptoms of Vitamin B12 Deficiency

 As a quick reference, here’s a list of signs and symptoms for vitamin B12 deficiency 6: